niolabs/nio/docs/setup.rst

 The default environment variable file is ``nio.env`` and is located at the project root.

+When starting Nio, specify a non-default environment variable file with the ``-e`` flag.

 Popular variables and their meaning:

 ``COMHOST`` - The publically accessible IP address of the master broker.